 The Elkton has non slip rubber feet to keep the cooler from moving around or tipping and has one of my favorite features, a self-stopping lid so it stays open while you hunt around for your favorite beverage.

 This is a tough, durable cooler that will keep your food and drink cold for days.
-It even comes with a handy bottle opener and is one of the best coolers for keeping ice at a bargain price compared to the Yeti or Pelican.
+It even comes with a handy bottle opener and is one of the best coolers coolers similar to yeti for keeping ice at a bargain price.

 If your looking for a bargain priced cooler for your next camping trip the Rubbermaid Durachill is worth considering.
 Keeping in mind when you go for a budget priced cooler you have to give up some features.